-Derek Thompson: The Baucus plan has no employer mandate, no public option, and a tax on expensive insurance plans which will be passed along to employees.
+This we knew going in.
+The Baucus plan has no employer mandate, no public option, and a tax on expensive insurance plans which will be passed along to employees.
 This makes unions nervous because it means rates go up and as rates go up, some employees might feel tempted to drop coverage altogether.
+That makes unions very angry, and angry unions are very bad news for...